 - Use of organic ingredients, including: Organic seeds (sunflower, chia, hemp), Organic brown rice flour and No preservatives or artificial sweeteners.

-What sets Farm Boy apart is its dedication to supporting regional farmers and producers.
 When you pick up a box of their cereal, you’re not just enjoying a tasty breakfast—you’re contributing to the local food economy.

 A true Canadian classic, Shreddies has been a staple on breakfast tables for decades.
 Originally introduced in 1939, Shreddies has deep roots in Canada and has been lovingly produced in Ontario for years.